Raven Rock State Park (The Overlook, Great Hikes, and More Things to Do!)

 When talking about Raven Rock State Park in Harnett County, North Carolina, the Cape Fear River will always find its way into the conversation.
-That’s because this important river cuts the state park in half on its way to the coast.
+That’s because this important river halts the state park on its way to the coast.

 That important body of water is one of many things about this place that makes it one of our favorites to go hiking in North Carolina, and we’re in no way alone.